pomerium/pomerium/docs/docs/troubleshooting.md

 **Why**

-The proxy service is not able to create a connection with the authorization service to validate a user.
+The Proxy service is not able to create a connection with the authorization service to validate a user.

 **Solution**